tacticoolsteve/Skyrim-Modlist/README.md

 ------------
 INTRODUCTION

-Skyrim Modlist Is An NSFW Light Weight Requiem Based List That Focuses On Visuals And Balancing
+This Is Dedicated To Host My Wabbajack List When And If I Think It Is Worth Uploading.

 ------------
 ---------------
 GETTING STARTED